BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 ### Help users to
 # Search for data

-> Help users search for data within the data portal.
+> Ensure users can search for data within your data portal by providing easy access to a search facility.

-Some users prefer to search for data using keywords, some by specifying a location and seeing what datasets are available in the area, and some require a combination of both methods.
+Users may search via a number of different methods.
+For example, by providing a keyword, specifying a location, or a combination of both.

-Ideally the data portal should support both of these methods - keywords search and map search.
-An exemption could be small data portals serving a limited amount of datasets.
-In such cases (for example portals with less than 20 datasets) search might not be required since all the datasets could be presented on a single page.
+Ideally your data portal should support both methods for searching by keywords and through a map search.
+Data portals with a small number of datasets could be exempt if those datasets all fit onto a single page or exist for one location only.

 ## What it looks like

 ### 1. Search field

-Users should be able to search for data using keywords.
-Search field should be easily noticeable.
-Since search is one of the primary functions of data portal, it should be accessible from any page of portal.
+Ensure users are able to search for data using keywords.
+As a primary function search fields should be easily recognisable and accessible from all pages.
 <!-- some confusion over the wording here -->

 <div class="image-container">

 ![Simple search](../../_media/search-for-data/simple-search.png)

-*Search bar*
+*Search field*

 </div>

 ### 2. Advanced search

-Users should be able to specify more detailed search criteria
+Ensure users can search by specifying more detailed criteria.

 ?> More details can be found in [*Make sense of search results*](main-content/steps/make-sense-of-search-results)

 ### 3. Spatial search

-There are multiple ways to search for spatial data:
+Give users multiple ways to search spatially for data:

-* Using post code / address
+* Using a post code / address
 * Specifying coordinates
-* Selecting an area on the map
+* Selecting an area of the map

-Whichever way is used, it should be made clear to the user what will be included in the search results and what coordinate system is used.
+ensuring it is clear to the user what is included in the search results and the coordinate system used.

 <div class="image-container">